NickAkincilar/SQL_to_Snowflake_Export_Tool/README.md

+### *This utility is not intended to run on the DB server itself so please install it on a stand-alone machine that has connectivity to all your sources.*

 Windows export utility to automatically transfer entire set of tables & data from following database platforms to Snowflake.

-**This utility is not intended to run on the DB server itself so please install it on a stand-alone machine that has connections to all your sources.**

 Below are the Supported Sources: